+Other Information

-sign Other Information e The Board of Directors and the Managing Director are responsible for the other information.
-The other informatic :han e that we have obtained prior to the date of this auditor's report is the report of the Board of Directors.
-Our opinion on the financial statements does not cover the other information. ent In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our ated knowledge obtained in the audit, or otherwise appears to be materially misstated.
-With respect to the report of t Board of Directors, our responsibility also includes considering whether the report of the Board of Directors has k prepared in accordance with the applicable laws and regulations. ents ) In our opinion, the information in the report of the Board of Directors is consistent with the information in the fina to statements and the report of the Board of Directors has been prepared in accordance with the applicable laws ar regulations. s or If, based on the work we have performed on the other information that we obtained prior to the date of this audi report, we conclude that there is a material misstatement of this other information, we are required to report that give We have nothing to report in this regard.
-S on, Helsinki 30 March 2022 PricewaterhouseCoopers Oy ming Authorised Public Accountants Janne Rajalahti Authorised Public Accountant (KHT)
+The Board of Directors and the Managing Director are responsible for the other information.
+The other information that we have obtained prior to the date of this auditor's report is the report of the Board of Directors.

+Our opinion on the financial statements does not cover the other information.

+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+With respect to the report of the Board of Directors, our responsibility also includes considering whether the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.
-litor's at fact.

-St1 Nordic Oy is an energy group whose vision is to be the leading producer and seller of CO2-aware energy
+In our opinion, the information in the report of the Board of Directors is consistent with the information in the financial statements and the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.

+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

+Helsinki 30 March 2022

+PricewaterhouseCoopers Oy

+Authorised Public Accountants

+Janne Rajalahti

+Authorised Public Accountant (KHT)